Research

 WORKING PAPERS

 “Does Goliath Help David?
-Anchoring Firm Creation”
+Anchor Firms and Startup Clusters”

 “Frictions for Firms in the New Geography of Innovation” (w/ Xian Jiang and William Kerr)